goasana/config/README.md

 ## Config Format

-Sources should return config in JSON format to operate with the default config interface
+Sources should return config in JSON format to operate with the default config reader

 ```
 {